-Abstract: This document is a specification for a customer deliverable of the CNX ONE EEG device to an early customer.
+Abstract: This document is a specification for a customer deliverable of the CXN ONE EEG device to an early customer.

 Statement of Confidentiality: This document and supporting materials contain confidential and proprietary business information of Cognixion.
 These materials may be printed or copied for internal use, but are not to be shared with other parties without explicit permission.